micro:climate Kit Experiment Guide

 When you power your micro:bit, you will eventually see an "X" on the LED array.
 Press the A button to start logging data every 30 seconds.
 A check mark will be displayed on your LED array.
 Let the program run for a couple of minutes and press the A button again.
 You will see an "X" again.
 It is now safe to remove the microSD card from the OpenLog.

-Now, using the microSD card slot on your computer or an adapter, open up the microSD card on your computer.
+Now, using a microSD card adapter with the microSD slot on your computer or an adapter, open up the microSD card on your computer.
 You should see two files.
 One is a config file, which you can ignore.
 The other, which has a file name of "LOGXXXXX.txt," is what you are looking for; go ahead and open it.

 The data in this text file is a Comma Separated Value (CSV) set of the data you sent it.
 The format is that the first line is the "header," which is the name of each "column."
 You see that our header is the following: